qalbit/TiDropboxChooser/README.md

 The TiDropboxChooser module enables you to select files from Dropbox account and retrieve URL link of selected file.

-This project can be found on github at [https://github.com/wecobi/TiDropboxChooser](here).
+This project can be found on github at [https://github.com/wecobi/TiDropboxChooser] (here).

 ## Before you start